By Jeffrey the Barak.

 My article here may be the first to recommend using the same liquid that you pour into your car’s windshield washer reserve.
 This stuff costs less than Windex, less than liquid detergent, less than bottled water, and yet it is usually completely overlooked as a window cleaning product.
 When it comes to jalousies, this stuff performed better than any of the above methods.
 It is better than plain water, better than glass cleaner, better than glass foam and better than soapy water.

 Almost magically it keeps on working with the same increasingly dirty towel, cleaning many panes before you finally have to change to a clean towel,

 Using the barely damp towel method, the results are a crystal clear invisible pane.
 Yes they are still jalousies, and I still have 458 of them to wipe, but the bug wash was the most effective, with the clearest results, the least mess and used the least amount of work, assuming the screens do not need washing.

-However, getting a fine mist from windshield washer fluid requires you decant it into a spray bottle, and so it may be easier to use Green Works or similar all-purpose cleaner (see above) that already comes that way.
+However, getting a fine mist from windshield washer fluid requires you decant it into a spray bottle, and so it may be easier to use all-purpose cleaner or blue glass cleaner that already comes that way.

 In conclusion, I will say that if only the glass panes need to be cleaned, always use a spray mist of automotive bug wash, or glass/all purpose cleaner, on a microfiber towel, not getting it too wet.
 But if the screens, frames, sills and siding are all very dirty, then go with the hose down.